SkynetLabs/skynet-webportal/setup-scripts/README.md

   - [openresty](https://openresty.org) ([docker hub](https://hub.docker.com/r/openresty/openresty)): nginx custom build, acts as a cached proxy to siad (we only use it because caddy doesn't support proxy caching, otherwise we could drop it)
   - health-check: this is a simple service that runs periodically and collects health data about the server (status and response times) and exposes `/health-check` api endpoint that is deliberately delayed based on the response times of the server so potential load balancer could prioritize servers based on that (we use it with cloudflare)
 - siad setup: we use "double siad" setup that has one node solely for download and one for upload to improve performance
-  - we use systemd to manage siad services
+  - we use systemd to manage siad service
   - siad is not installed as docker service for improved performance
 - discord integration
   - [funds-checker](funds-checker.py): script that checks wallet balance and sends status messages to discord periodically